 - Complete a C-3 Employee Claim form, with the assistance of a doctor if necessary, and a C3.3 Limited Release of Health Information (HIPAA) form if there was a previous injury to the same body part(s)and file both with the Workers’ Compensation Board as soon as possible.

 - If you have been the victim of an assault, complete a UFT Incident Report as soon as possible.
 You should also file a criminal complaint as soon as possible and contact the UFT Victim Support Program (VSP) at 212-598-6853.

 - Complete a WCD-23 Employee’s Notice of Injury and file it with your school payroll secretary within 10 days.

-In some cases, the Workers’ Compensation Board will deny your request for compensation.
+In some cases, the New York City Law Department insurance carrier will deny your request for compensation.
 In such cases, it is necessary to contact the Safety & Health Department at 212-510-6460 for further assistance.
 You may also need to obtain the services of an attorney.

 In the meanwhile, you should apply for disability benefits if you are or will be out of work due to your injuries or illness.
 You will need to complete a DB 450 Disability Claim form to obtain these benefits.

 Answers to some common questions about workers' compensation are available here.
 Please note that some information may have changed since the last publication.

 This form details the nature of your injuries.
 It should be turned in to your principal within 24 hours of your accident or illness.